opensearch-project/opensearch-go/USER_GUIDE.md

 	}
 	fmt.Printf("Deleted index: %t\n", deleteIndexResp.Acknowledged)

-	// Try to delete the index again which failes as it does not exist
+	// Try to delete the index again which fails as it does not exist _, err = client.Indices.Delete(ctx, deleteIndex)

-	// Load err into opensearchapi.Error to access the fields and tolerate if the index is missing _, err = client.Indices.Delete(ctx, deleteIndex)
-	if err != nil {
+	// Load err into opensearchapi.Error to access the fields and tolerate if the index is missing if err != nil {
 		if errors.As(err, &opensearchError) {
 			if opensearchError.Err.Type != "index_not_found_exception" {
-				return nil
+				return err
 			}
 		} else {
 			return err